2025 Ray Aviation Scholarship from Bob Prange

 Ray Aviation Scholarship

 In January 2025, Chapter 186 will apply to EAA to administer a 2025 Ray Scholarship for a $12,000 flight training scholarship.
-If we are selected to give another Ray Scholarship, we will begin a search in March for a motivated youth aged 16 1⁄2 to 19 who would like to participate in a concentrated one-year effort to acquire his/her Private Pilot License.
+If we are selected to give another Ray Scholarship, we will begin a search in March for a motivated youth aged 16 ½ to 19 who would like to participate in a concentrated one-year effort to acquire his/her Private Pilot License.
 The selection process will begin with reviewing questionnaire responses from scholar candidates.
-We look at a candidate’s motivation, participation level in Chapter activities, level of completion in the Sporty’s Learn-to-Fly video
+We look at a candidate’s motivation, participation level in Chapter activities, level of completion in the Sporty’s Learn-to-Fly video series, participation in Young Eagles flights and Oshkosh Air Academy and any accomplishments toward flight training preparation.
+Possession of an FAA medical certificate is required for scholarship consideration.
+That is, a scholar hopeful should already have an FAA medical certificate in March for us to consider him/her.
+We cannot propose a Ray Scholar candidate to the EAA without an FAA medical certificate.

 The scholarship gives $4,800 to start flight training, then requires soloing within 4 months to receive the next $4,800 and then requires completion of the FAA Knowledge Exam within 4 more months to receive the last $2,400.
 The Ray Aviation Foundation has partnered with EAA’s chapter structure to find and mentor flight training scholars with the goal of an 80% completion rate.
 Chapter 186 is 5 for 5 with our Ray Scholars beginning in 2019 when the program began.
 Thanks to all of our Chapter 186 volunteers who keep our Chapter active and visible.
 That helps us earn the privilege of administering this scholarship.

-Young Eagles EAA Air Academy from Bob Prange
+Young Eagles Air Academy from Bob Prange

-Young Eagles EAA Air Academy
+EAA Air Academy

+sessions we have already reserved and partially paid for (see below), please let us know.
 EAA Air Academy is a series of camps designed to introduce young people ages 14-18 to the aviation world.
-Kids stay at the EAA Air Academy Lodge in Oshkosh, Wisconsin.
+Kids stay at the EAA Air Academy Lodge in

+Oshkosh, Wisconsin.
 Experienced aviation instructors help them delve into flight through studies, hands-on demonstrations, flight simulation, and other exciting activities.
-Campers will receive

-a ride in a Cessna Skycatcher or Skyhawk or a helicopter, weather permitting.
-Most of themsessions are already full and only accepting waitlist registrations.
-However, EAA Chapter 186 has three spots reserved for kids who would like to
+Campers will receive a ride in a Cessna Skycatcher or Skyhawk or a helicopter, weather permitting.
+All sessions are full however EAA Chapter 186 has three spots reserved

-attend.
+for kids that would like to attend.
 We can pay $500 of your child’s tuition.
 The child’s family will be responsible for transportation to and from the lodge.
-Find additional information on course content, lodge

 Explore Aviation Camp